imagegenius/docker-mods/README.md

 # Redis - Universal docker mod

-This mod adds redis, to be installed/updated during container start.
+This mod installs and starts redis-server, to be installed/updated during container start.

 The `redis.conf` file is located at `/config/redis/` - modify this file to what you need.